 I need to specify the search path for those modules / packages for this to work.
 Go to project properties => Configuration => DMD and add the path to the source of the library.

 Press F5, now we get an other error! (i.e. we progressed!…)

-Here is what happen, the compiler needs some declaration to describe the function that are going to be called.
-They could be defined inline in the program (if calling into Win32 from D for example, much like DllImport in C#), but more generally you it will look at declaration file defined by the library.
+Here is what happens, the compiler needs some declaration to describe the function that is going to be called.
+They could be defined inline in the program (if calling into Win32 from D for example, much like DllImport in C#), but more generally, you will look at declaration file defined by the library.
 There are 2 options there:

 - If there is a need to protect some intellectual property, the developer can an generate an ‘interface file’ when compiling (ordinary D file with the ‘.di’ extension and only declaration inside) and deploy these instead of the source code.

 Much like C, C++ and other native environment, compiling D is a 2 stage program.
 First compiling the source files into object files (.o) and then linking all those files into various target (library (.lib or .dll), executable (.exe)).